bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 They cast it therefore, and now they weren’t able to draw it in for the multitude of fish. ^7^ That disciple therefore whom Jesus loved said to Peter, “It’s the Lord!”

-So when Simon Peter heard that it was the Lord, he wrapped his coat around himself (for he was naked), and threw himself into the sea. ^8^ But the other disciples came in the little boat (for they were not far from the land, but about two hundred cubits^*^ away), dragging the net full of fish. ^9^ So when they got out on the land, they saw a fire of coals there, with fish and bread laid on it. ^10^ Jesus said to them, “Bring some of the fish which you have just caught.”
+So when Simon Peter heard that it was the Lord, he wrapped his coat around himself (for he was naked), and threw himself into the sea. ^8^ But the other disciples came in the little boat (for they were not far from the land, but about two hundred cubits^^ away), dragging the net full of fish. ^9^ So when they got out on the land, they saw a fire of coals there, with fish and bread laid on it. ^10^ Jesus said to them, “Bring some of the fish which you have just caught.”
 ^[21:8 200 cubits is about 100 yards or about 91 metres]

 ^11^ Simon Peter went up, and drew the net to land, full of one hundred and fifty-three great fish.
 Even though there were so many, the net wasn’t torn.